INYAT-gif/Meeting-Calendar-Application/README.md

-# Meeting Calendar Project Functionalities (Console based functionalities):
+# Meeting Calendar (Console based functionalities):

 ### 1. User Authentication: Users will be able to create accounts, log in, and authenticate their identities to access the calendar and meetings.